jazzband/django-rest-knox/docs/settings.md

 the system will not prevent you setting this.

 ## TOKEN_LIMIT_PER_USER
-This allows you to control how many tokens can be issued per user.
+This allows you to control how many valid tokens can be issued per user.
+If the limit for valid tokens is reached, an error is returned at login.
 By default this option is disabled and set to `None` -- thus no limit.

 ## USER_SERIALIZER